 2. Skills + Talent + Hobby = Passion

-One of the key elements of becoming a successful blogger is understanding your strengths and what you are good at communicating to your audience.
+One of the key elements of becoming a successful blogger is understanding your strengths and what you are good at communicating with your audience.

 Take the time to make a list of your skills like the things that you learned in school or other types of formal education.
 You may have learned some skills via informal education as well.